 The number of SaaS companies has absolutely exploded these last few years, with more than 15,000 now based in the United States alone.
 As a result, businesses are using more SaaS applications than ever before.
-According to Blissfully in its 2020 report, small businesses use an average of 102 different apps, mid-market businesses use an average of 137 apps, and enterprises use an average of 288 different apps.
+Blissfully, now Vendr, noted in a 2020 report that small businesses use an average of 102 different apps, mid-market businesses use an average of 137 apps, and enterprises use an average of 288 different apps.

 As companies increasingly rely on SaaS applications, they also expect those applications to exchange data with each other.
 As a result, SaaS vendors are investing enormous amounts of time and effort into building and supporting a rapidly expanding number of integrations.